Dwyane Wade seriously considered signing with Bulls over Heat

 Even though Dwyane Wade explored his free agent options during the summer of 2010, most people figured it was a foregone conclusion he would re-sign with the Heat.
-Wade had been drafted by the Heat, won a championship in Miami, and was the team’s franchise player.
+Wade was drafted by the Heat, won a championship in Miami and was the team’s franchise player.
 Plus, his franchise was busy recruiting other stars to join him and form a super team.
 Why would he sign elsewhere?

-“It was very tough, it was one of the hardest decision I had to make in my life,” Wade said.
+“It was very tough, it was one of the hardest decisions I had to make in my life,” Wade said.

 “I’m a Chicago guy and I grew up idolizing the Chicago Bulls, idolizing Michael Jordan and wanted to wear that jersey.
 So the day I went for the Chicago visit and they gave me the No. 3 jersey, I mean, that day messed me up.
 I went back home and I had the jersey on and, I mean, I turned into a kid again.”

 The Heat have reached two NBA Finals, beaten the Bulls, and won one title since Wade re-signed with the team.
 No way he regrets his decision.
 But it’s interesting to note how much he considered signing with Chicago; I had outright dismissed the possibility.

 Kobe was nearly a Maverick?
 Wade nearly a Bull?
 What could have been.